Julio-Rosaldo/guessinggame/README.md

+# Made by Julio Rosaldo

-Title: guessinggame.sh
+1. Title: guessinggame.sh

-Date of run:
+2. Date of run:
-Mon Nov  1 14:59:01 PDT 2021
+Mon Nov  1 15:11:47 PDT 2021

-The number of lines of guessinggame.sh is:
+3. The number of lines of guessinggame.sh is:
 23